Treaty of Niš (1923): Treaty

 The treaty was signed after its text was first discussed and agreed at the Conference of Niš held in period 1—17 March 1923.
 There was a leak of information through which the IMRO was informed about the preparation of the treaty during the conference in Niš.
 The treaty was signed by Aleksandar Stamboliyski on behalf of Kingdom of Bulgaria.
 By this treaty Bulgaria undertook the obligation to suppress the operations of the IMRO carried out from Bulgarian territory.

-The treaty become known to the public on 7 May 1923 after the ordinance of the Council of Ministers of Bulgaria.
+The treaty became known to the public on 7 May 1923 after the ordinance of the Council of Ministers of Bulgaria.

 Aftermath

-Based on the informations that "leaked" during the Niš Conference, the IMRO undertook immediate measures, based on a secret circular letter № 384, to create a second subsidiary organization in the border revolutionary districts in Macedonia.
-The plan of the Central Committee was to move the second subsidiary organization and members away from Bulgaria and by that to preserve the organization and members in case the Bulgarian government undertook repressive measures.
+Based on the information that "leaked" during the Niš Conference, the IMRO undertook immediate measures, based on a secret circular letter № 384, to create a second subsidiary organization in the border revolutionary districts in Macedonia.
+The Central Committee planned to move the second subsidiary organization and members away from Bulgaria and by that to preserve the organization and members in case the Bulgarian government undertook repressive measures.
 Three days after the conference in Niš was over, Todor Aleksandrov took new precautions and prepared constitutive documents to a new secret structure called Railway Secret Organization (RSO) as a new subsidiary organization of IMRO.

 The IMRO had a prominent role in assassinating Aleksandar Stamboliyski due to his signing of the Treaty of Niš.
-The assassins also cut off his hand, representing their opposition to his signing of the Treaty of Niš.
+The assassins also cut off his right hand, representing their opposition to his signing of the Treaty of Niš.